PowerDNS/pdns/pdns/README-dnsdist.md

 ```

 Here we also see our configuration.
 5 downstream servers have been configured, of
-which the first 4 have a QPS limit (of 1, 1, 10 and 10 queries per second,
+which the first 4 have a QPS limit (of 1, 1, 10, 10 and 0 -which means unlimited- queries per second,
 respectively).
 The final server has no limit, which we can easily test:

 ```